Introduction

 Diagnostic Tests

-Elevated serum creatinine levels and a decreased CrCl rate are usually indications of abnormal renal function.
-For these patients, it is recommended to perform a thorough history, physical exam, renal ultrasound, and urinalysis.[14]
-Relevant patient history includes medications, history of edema, gross hematuria, diabetes, and polyuria.[13]
-Physical examination for signs of vasculitis, lupus erythematous, endocarditis, and hypertension can help narrow the diagnosis — renal ultrasound assesses the kidney size, echogenicity, and possible hydronephrosis.
-Enlarged kidneys usually indicate diabetic nephropathy, focal segmental glomerulosclerosis, or multiple myeloma.
-A urinalysis positive for proteinuria or urinary sediment indicates the presence of glomerular disease.[13]
+Elevated serum creatinine levels and a decreased CrCl rate typically indicate abnormal renal function.
+In such cases, a comprehensive evaluation is recommended, including a detailed history, a thorough physical examination, renal ultrasound, and urinalysis.[23]
+Relevant patient history includes medications, history of edema, gross hematuria, and polyuria.[24]
+Physical examination for signs of vasculitis, systemic lupus erythematous, endocarditis, and hypertension can help narrow the diagnosis.
+A renal ultrasound may be performed to evaluate the kidney size, echogenicity, and possible hydronephrosis.
+Enlarged kidneys typically indicate diabetic nephropathy, focal segmental glomerulosclerosis, or multiple myeloma.
+A urinalysis positive for proteinuria or abnormal urinary sediment typically indicates the presence of glomerular disease.[24]

 Testing Procedures

-The normal range of CrCl is 110 to 150mL/min in males and 100 to 130mL/min in females.[15]
-Serum creatinine level for men with normal kidney function is approximately 0.6 to 1.2 mg/dL and between 0.5 to 1.1 mg/dL for women.[15]
-Creatine levels above the normal range correlate with a reduction of GFR and indicate renal dysfunction.
+The normal range for CrCl is age-dependent, but for younger, healthy adults, it is about 100 to 120 mL/min in males and 90 to 110 mL/min in females.[25][26]
+Due to age-related decreases, a GFR of 68 mL/min could be normal in an otherwise healthy individual aged 65.[26]
+Serum creatinine level for men with normal kidney function is approximately 0.6 to 1.2 mg/dL and between 0.5 and 1.1 mg/dL for women.[25]
+Creatine levels above the normal range generally correlate with a reduction of GFR and indicate renal dysfunction.

 - Creatinine 1 mg/dL is the baseline for a given patient with normal GFR

-- Creatinine 2 mg/dL is a 50% reduction in GFR
+- Creatinine 2 mg/dL is about a 50% reduction in GFR

-Alteration of serum creatinine values can occur as its generation is subject to influence by muscle function, activity, diet, and health status of the patient.[16]
-Increased tubular secretion of creatinine in certain patients with dysfunctional kidneys could provide a false negative value.[17]
-Decreased serum creatinine levels are also present in patients with muscular dystrophy paralysis, anemia, leukemia, and hyperthyroidism.
-Meanwhile, increased values are present in patients with glomerulonephritis, shock, congestive heart failure, polycystic kidney disease, acute tubular necrosis, and dehydration.[16]
+Alteration of serum creatinine values can occur as its generation is influenced by muscle function, activity, diet, and health status of the patient.[27]
+Increased tubular secretion of creatinine in certain patients with dysfunctional kidneys could provide a false negative value.[28]
+Decreased serum creatinine levels are also present in patients with muscular dystrophy, paralysis, anemia, leukemia, and hyperthyroidism.
+Meanwhile, increased values are present in patients with glomerulonephritis, shock, congestive heart failure, polycystic kidney disease, acute tubular necrosis, and dehydration.[27]

 Interfering Factors

-Results obtained from a 24-hour urine collection depend on accurate timing and completion.
-Improper urine sample collection leads to an underestimation of creatinine excretion; therefore, incorrect GFR.
-A significant limitation of CrCl measurement is an age-related increase in the tubular secretion of creatinine that results in an overestimation of GFR[18]
+Results from a 24-hour urine collection depend on accurate timing and thorough completion.
+Improper urine sample collection can lead to an underestimation of creatinine excretion, which results in incorrect GFR calculations.
+A significant limitation of CrCl measurement is an age-related increase in the tubular secretion of creatinine, resulting in an overestimation of GFR.[29]

 Results, Reporting, and Critical Findings

-It is essential to determine CrCl and serum creatine levels when there is suspicion of renal dysfunction.
-A common complication that results in increased serum creatine levels is acute kidney injury (AKI).[21]
-A sudden decrease in GFR and oliguria are signs of AKI.
-This type of injury is common in 20% of hospitalized patients and leads to volume overload, electrolyte imbalances, and drug toxicity.[21]
-Management for patients with AKI is to preserve kidney function and prevent further complications.
+Determination of CrCl and serum creatine levels is essential when renal dysfunction is suspected.
+Acute kidney injury is a common complication that results in increased serum creatine levels.[35]
+A sudden decrease in GFR and oliguria are signs of acute kidney injury.
+This type of injury is common in 20% of hospitalized patients and can result in volume overload, electrolyte imbalances, and drug toxicity.[35]
+The primary treatment for patients with acute kidney injury is generally hemodynamic support.

-Persistently elevated levels of serum creatinine and severely reduced GFR are indicative of chronic kidney disease.
-CKD occurs through multiple pathologic mechanisms of injury and affects several compartments of the kidney.[22]
+Persistently elevated levels of serum creatinine and a significantly reduced GFR lasting for longer than 3 months are indicative of chronic kidney disease.
+CKD occurs through multiple pathological mechanisms and affects several compartments of the kidney.[36]
 The loss of microvasculature and increased fibrosis lead to hypoxia within the kidney, making patients more susceptible to acute kidney injuries with poor healing.
-The continued loss of tubular cells becomes replaced with collagen scars and macrophage infiltration.[23]
-These chronic changes are associated with further loss of renal function and progression toward end-stage renal failure.[23]
+The continued loss of tubular cells becomes replaced with collagen scars and macrophage infiltration.
+These chronic changes are associated with further loss of renal function and progression toward end-stage renal failure.[37]

 Clinical Significance

 Routine blood tests for serum creatinine levels, among other substances, can prevent future complications of renal disease.
-Patients with a chronic diagnosis of uncontrolled diabetes and hypertension are especially vulnerable to kidney disease.
+Patients with a chronic diagnosis of uncontrolled diabetes and hypertension are particularly at risk for kidney disease.

 Quality Control and Lab Safety

 The results of CrCl and its estimation of GFR allow for the assessment of the excretory function of the renal system.
 The CrCl test is used to monitor the progression of renal disease.[3]
-Staging of chronic kidney disease and nephropathies can be quantified using GFR.
-Drug dose adjustment may be necessary according to the patient's GFR and kidney functional status.
-The non-invasive technique to measure GFR via CrCl offers greater patient compliance.
+When available, CrCl can be correlated with other compounds used to measure GFR, such as inulin, cystatin, or iohexol.

 References